unity3d-jp/MeshSync/Documentation~/GeometryNodes.md

 # Geometry Nodes Synchronization

-Geometry Nodes is a feature for modifying the geometry of an object with node-based operation that is currently only provided by Blender.
+Geometry Nodes is a feature for modifying the geometry of an object with node-based operations that is currently only provided by Blender.
 Meshsync will also automatically synchronize geometry node instances during DCC &rarr; Unity synchronization.